 In Argentina, Peninsula Valdes in Patagonia is the best place on the continent for observing marine wildlife.
 Next door, in Chilean Patagonia, Torres del Pain NP is the world’s best spot for watching pumas in the wild.
 And in Colombia, Llanos Orientales plains are your best chance to spot pumas, jaguars and giant anteaters.

 From deserts to glaciers, North America encompasses a huge variety of landscapes that present unique wildlife watching opportunities.
 Katmai and Lake Clark National Parks in Alaska are the world’s best places for bear viewing.
 Yellowstone is one of the most wildlife-rich areas in North America and is fantastic for spotting grizzly bears, black bears, bison, moose and wolves.

 Channel Islands National Park is the place to see Channel Island foxes, spotted skunks, whales, dolphins, seals, Californian sea lions, and California’s only endemic carnivore – the Island fox.
 Theodore Rosevelt National Park is good for spotting American bison, elk, mustangs, coyotes, and prairie dogs.
 To see polar bears, head to Canada’s Hudson Bay, and for black bears, orcas, gray whales, and humpback whales, visit Tofino on Vancouver Island.

 In the UK, Atlantic puffins and grey seals can be spotted on the British Isles or on Farne Island, while dolphins can be seen from a boat along the Cornish coast.
 Danube Delta in Romania is great for seeing large breeding colonies of water birds like great white pelicans, glossy ibises, and red-breasted geese.
-In Italy, you have the chance to spot the Apennine wolf in Majella National Park.
+In Italy, you can spot the Apennine wolf in Majella National Park.

 The majority of Australian animals are endemic to Australia and some of the most unique creatures you’ll want to see down under are the egg-laying mammals: the short-beaked echidna and the platypus.
 Kangaroo Island in South Australia is a good place to look for both species as well as koalas, kangaroos, seals, and sea lions.